Download Our Free Psilocybin Sourcing Guide

 What About Medications Other Than Antidepressants?

 Stimulant medications like Adderall and Vyvanse have a much shorter half life.
-Prescription stimulants may not affect the psychedelic experience noticeably.
+Prescription stimulants may not affect the psychedelic experience noticeably, but microdosing may be a useful alternative.
 For more information, check out “Can You Mix Psychedelic Mushrooms With Adderall and Stimulants?“.

 The procedure for using psychedelics if you’re on opioids may be dependent on the specific medication you’re on.
 However, a medication like Wellbutrin (Bupropion) is a non-issue in combination with serotonergic psychedelics.